briansimiyuj/doctor-appointment-app/README.md

       1. Retrieve `closeViewModal` function from Document Tab Context
       2. Reuse the ModalHeader and pass title and `closeViewModal` function as props
+      3. Create a ModalBody component and mount it to the ViewDocumentModal component and pass the document as a prop
+        a.
+Create a DocumentInfo component and mount it to the ModalBody component and pass the document as a prop
+          i.
+Create a function to get file icon based on file type (image or document) ii.
+Create a function to get file type based on file extension iii.
+Display the document name, type, and icon

 ### Settings Context